Photography Gear For Portraits And Nudes

 A small sensor means for one thing that it gathers less light, so it is less useful in dull conditions.
 And for another thing, it means that, for optical reasons, they tend to make everything sharp from front to back.
 This quality is often an advantage, in landscapes for example, but with portraits and nudes it often looks nice to have the background be softly blurred, keeping attention on the subject.
 And for that you need a bigger sensor.

 Big-sensor camera also generally have exchangable lenses, another good thing.
-For example you can now use prime lenses, meaning non-zoom lenses, these tend to be cheaper and smaller than zoom lenses, and are often (though not always) superior in optical quality.
+For example you can now use prime lenses, meaning non-zoom lenses, these tend to be cheaper and smaller than zoom lenses, and are often (though not always) superior in optical quality, especially for the price.

 Also you can use "fast" lenses, meaning lenses with a big aperture (opening).
 These let you work in less light, and they also help when you want blurry backgrounds.
 And so does a lens which is longer, a tele lens or a telezoom.

-The new "mirror-less" exchangable-lens cameras, such as the Micro Four Thirds cameras, are good too, but most of them have a smaller sensor, which makes it harder to get the soft background when you want those.
-I recommend a sensor which is at least "APS-C" sized, about 17x25mm.
+The new "mirror-less" exchangable-lens cameras are good too, but some of them have a smaller sensor, which makes it harder to get the soft background when you want those.
+I recommend a sensor which is at least about 13x18mm.

 So in short, an entry-level DSLR camera with the kit zoom lens is fine.
 It's an economical way of getting a good kit.
 Much fine work has been made with those.
 What I would recommend for going further, for portraits and nudes, is a short tele-lens.
 For example an 85mm F:1.8, a 100mm F:2.0, or something in this area.
 The lower the F-number, the bigger the aperture.
 In fact the often cheap 50mm (F:1.4 to F:2.0) lens may be used in a pinch, because the sensor which is smaller than 35mm-size in most cameras (APS-C size) makes it perform like a longer lens (75mm), close to the ideal short-tele area which is good for portraits/nudes.
 The reason it's good is that it give you a bit of distance to the model which makes them more relaxed and also helps the perspective of the picture, since wideangle lenses tend to make bodies and faces look a bit distorted because you're close.
 It should be said, though, that the cheap 50mm lenses don't usually give the most pleasantly smooth background blur ("bokeh"), there are often "ridges" or lines in it.
 The same goes for many zoom lenses, particularly economical ones, sadly.
 There is a lot of difference from lens to lens in this matter, I recommend finding reviews and image samples on the Net.

-If you have the means, a long zoom lens can be useful, although the "fast" ones (F:2.8) tend to be very heavy and very expensive.
+If you have the means, a long zoom lens can be useful, although the "fast" ones (F:2.8 or lower number) tend to be very heavy and very expensive.
 It's pro gear.

 You can use wideangle lenses for special pictures, but be careful and keep an eye on the perspective, as well as on distracting objects in the background.
 A wideangle lens sometimes makes the model's body look distorted, so it's best used sparingly.